abigailwrightson/dsnd-dashboard-project/README.md

-# Software Engineering for Data Scientists
+# Software Engineering for Data Scientists Project

-This repository contains starter code for the **Software Engineering for Data Scientists** final project.
-Please reference your course materials for documentation on this repository's structure and important files.
-Happy coding!!!
+This repository contains code for the **Software Engineering for Data Scientists** final project.
+This code generates a dashboard that allows managers to monitor an employee's performance and their predicted risk of recruitment.

 ### Repository Structure
 ```